sumitchinchansure/k8s-hands-on/README.md

 This repository is designed for hands-on Kubernetes learning with a local 3-node cluster setup using Kind.

+## 🎉 Surprise Me Application

+Featured project: A delightful web application that serves interesting facts to brighten your day!

 ## Cluster Setup

 ### Prerequisites